microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationOwner.md

 ## Description

-the `Get-EntraApplicationOwner` cmdlet gets an owner of a Microsoft Entra application.
+The `Get-EntraApplicationOwner` cmdlet gets an owner of a Microsoft Entra application.

 ## Examples